stellar/stellar-docs/README.md

   with this. *Exception*:
   - `/nginx/includes/redirects.conf` Contains redirect rules to avoid broken links.
-If you find a broken link somewhere out in the wilds of the internet, and there's no way for it to be changed, a recirect could be a useful tool.
+If you find a broken link somewhere out in the wilds of the internet, and there's no way for it to be changed, a redirect could be a useful tool.
     (Note our aim isn't to *completely* avoid 404 pages for a user.
 That would be impossible and impractical.
 These redirects are evaluated on a case-by-case basis, and it may be determined that a redirect isn't the right